Think you need a large, private backyard to unwind after work? Think again!

 Architect Michael Hricak and Design Psychologist Susan Lee Painter agree.
 Whereas backyards promote solitude, both think of the front yard as the “edge,” the in-between zone of public and private space, and the place where we can feel connected to our neighborhood.*

 If you want to enjoy your neighbors again you don’t need a great backyard and you don’t need to install a basketball hoop in your driveway.
-Sometimes simple changes go a long way in making friends and family feel welcomed to your home.
+Sometimes simple changes go a long way in making friends and family feel welcome to your home.

 Here are 5 ways to revive a sense of community around your front yard.

 Front porches are a great place for neighbors to come over, enjoy a glass of lemonade and watch a thunderstorm roll in.
-You can even install screen netting around your front porch to keep the bugs at bay, or storm windows for year-round use.
+You can even install screen netting around your front porch to keep the bugs at bay or storm windows for year-round use.

 If a front porch isn’t possible, see if you can create an enclosure that would serve as an extension of your home.
-A small fenced in courtyard would be a great place to hang out with small children.
+A small fenced-in courtyard would be a great place to hang out with small children.
 As an extra bonus, it could improve the property value if you’re able to increase your home’s square footage potential.

 Creating inspiring places to sit and relax will bring kids and adults from the neighborhood over to your place.
 Depending on how many visitors you want will help you select the right seating options for your space.